scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 }
 ```

-Now you can use SBT to compile your project, where in this example, your project consists of that one file.
+Now you can use sbt to compile your project, where in this example, your project consists of that one file.
 Use the `sbt run` command to compile and run your project.
 When you do so, you’ll see output that looks like this:

 ````
 $ sbt run